manojbusam/mvc-kafka-integrated-microservices-v1.0/README.md

 # mvc-kafka-integrated-microservices-v1.0
-Microservice that pushes into and publishes from kafka broker
+Microservice that produces and subscribes near real time data/ messages from Kafka Server